-We’ve rounded up data from Pinterest, Etsy, Instagram, Google, and editors from Better Homes & Gardens to bring you the top Christmas decorating trends of 2019.
+We’ve rounded up the most popular themes from Pinterest, Instagram, Google, and the editors from Better Homes & Gardens to bring you the top holiday trends of 2021.
 Plus, we'll show you how to blend these ideas with the classic decorations you already have, so you can save most of your holiday budget for stocking stuffers and thoughtful gifts for friends and family.

-“The best Christmas decor is the kind that matches your existing color scheme," Bennett says.
-"You don’t have to go all out on red and green if that’s not your normal year-round aesthetic.
-White, black, navy, natural wood tones, and other neutrals can all look just as festive as more traditional Christmas colors."
+Whether it’s farmhouse whites or mid-century modern blacks and greys, neutral decor isn’t going anywhere this year—which means neutral Christmas decorations are decidedly in.
+According to Google Trends, searches for farmhouse Christmas ideas are up 400% over the last five years.
+The best Christmas decor is the kind that matches your existing color scheme.
+You don’t have to go all out on red and green if that’s not your normal year-round aesthetic: White, black, navy, natural wood tones, and other neutrals can all look just as festive as more traditional Christmas colors.

 Pinterest’s holiday predictions show that people are already searching for ways to celebrate the holidays at home.
 Last year we had no other choice but to spend the holidays at home, and while we certainly wish it had been under different circumstances, it was a nice change of pace from the crazy-busy holiday seasons we've been used to.
 It also made us realize what's really important: Spending time with our loved ones around the kitchen table.
 This year, we'll be skipping holiday parties and events we don't really want to go to, and spending more quality time at home together instead.